renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

 2. Deploying the Application
 ****************************
+For ease of deployment all the dployables file for RZV2L are provided on the "board_deploy" folder.\
 Follow the steps mentioned below to deploy the project on RZV2L Board.

     * Copy the genarted object_tracker file to the home/root/tvm directory of the SD Card prepared for RZV2L board.